karimPortfolio/karimPortfolio/README.md

 ## 🌟 Featured Projects

 ### 🎯 [Deploy Admin Panel](https://github.com/karimPortfolio/deploy-admin-panel)
-> A modern, admin-focused dashboard for managing servers, users, security groups, SSH keys, and Rds databases + snapshots.
+> A modern, admin-focused dashboard for managing servers, users, security groups, SSH keys, and RDS databases + snapshots.
 The platform helps you stay on top of your cloud resources with application monitoring, weekly audits, intuitive UI, and automated alerts — all with support for dark/light mode, multi-language support, and secure authentication.
 - ✅ Manage Servers
 - ✅ Security Groups
 - ✅ SSH Key Management